John P. Crozer II Mansion

-The John P. Crozer II Mansion, also known as the Allcutt Property, is an historic American mansion that is located in Upland, Delaware County, Pennsylvania, United States.
+The John P. Crozer II Mansion, also known as the Allcutt Property, is an historic mansion in Upland, Delaware County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and architectural features

 Erected between 1879 and 1880, this historic structure is a three-story mansion house that was built entirely of California redwood.
 It reflects grandiose Victorian tastes, with elements of the Gothic and Queen Anne styles.
 An addition was built in 1907.
 The mansion was later divided into eight apartments.
 Also located on the property are a contributing carriage house, barn, trophy house, spring house, remains of greenhouses, a root cellar, and an ice house.

-It was added to the National Register of Historic Places in 1980.